MicrosoftDocs/visualstudio-docs/docs/ide/cpp-editorconfig-properties.md

 - Name: `cpp_indent_multi_line_relative_to`
 - Values:
-  - `outermost_parenthesis` - When a new line is typed, it is indented relatively to the outermost open parenthesis.
+  - `outermost_parenthesis` - When a new line is typed, it's indented relatively to the outermost open parenthesis.
-  - `innermost_parenthesis` - When a new line is typed, it is indented relatively to the innermost open parenthesis.
+  - `innermost_parenthesis` - When a new line is typed, it's indented relatively to the innermost open parenthesis.
-  - `statement_begin` - When a new line is typed, it is indented relatively to the beginning of the current statement.
+  - `statement_begin` - When a new line is typed, it's indented relatively to the beginning of the current statement.

 **Within parentheses, align new lines when I type them**